neg-0/dod-fitness/backend_docs/security.md

-# DoD Fitness App Backend Service - Security
+# Atlas Backend Service - Security

-Security is a critical aspect of the DoD Fitness App Backend Service, given the sensitive nature of the data and the military context.
+Security is a critical aspect of Atlas Backend Service, given the sensitive nature of the data and the military context.
 This document outlines key security considerations and implementation guidelines.

 ## Authentication and Authorization